grafana-toolbox/grafanimate/README.rst

 *****
 `grafanimate` captures screenshots while animating a Grafana dashboard by manipulating its `time range control`_, i.e. navigating through time.

-The result can be saved as a sequence of images, an animated gif file or as a video file.
+The result can be rendered as a sequence of png images, an animated gif file and as a video file.

 .. attention::